ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Applicability to CloudSystem

-System patching of Office 365 and Azure AD are not applicable as these cloud components are a Microsoft responsibility.
+System patching of Microsoft 365 and Azure AD are not applicable as these cloud components are a Microsoft responsibility.

 System patching of endpoint devices is required, and this is accomplished via Intune policies setting the frequency, installation options and reporting values.